1lann/cete/README.md

 - When indexed, strings are case unsensitized using `strings.ToLower`.
 If you don't want this behavior, use a byte slice instead.
 - Indexing with numbers above maximum int64 is unsupported and will result in undefined behavior when using `Between`.
 Note that it's fine to index uint64, just values over max int64 (9,223,372,036,854,775,807) will result in issues when using `Between`.
+- If your documents' keys have any of the following characters: `.,*`, `Query` will not work on them.
+Use `Decode` instead.
 - When working with compound indexes, you may use `MaxValue` and `MinValue` as maximum integers or minimum integers of any size and float64s.
 This however cannot be be used for float32.

 ## Documentation and examples